xnau/pardibee/readme.txt

 * long filenames can be contracted for display in file and image upload fields
 * better checking for allowed filename extension in upload fields
 * fixed several instances of display strings not available to multilingual plugins
+* new default value selector for field types with options in the field editor

 = 1.9.5.5 =
 * fixed issues with CSV export of date and link fields